-Not motivated to work: Midlife solutions
+Not motivated to work: Midlife Career Solutions That Actually Help

 You look around the office and see others who seem genuinely excited about their work.
 They arrive early, looking energised and passionate about their jobs.